Moving Property in QLD

 - The purpose must be a genuine restructure — not a step in a broader transaction changing beneficial ownership

-- Application to the QLD OSR is required before or at the time of the transfer
+- Application to the Queensland Revenue Office is required before or at the time of the transfer

 - CGT consequences must be separately addressed — the QLD duty exemption does not provide CGT relief